Best Air Purifier Home

 Once you have determined the required ACH for your room, you can match it with the CADR of an air purifier to find the suitable size for your specific needs.
 It’s important to choose an air purifier with a CADR that meets or exceeds the recommended ACH for your room size.

-See also Are There Air Purifiers With Multiple Filtration Stages?
+See also Can Air Purifiers Help With Cigarette Smoke?

 Now that we have covered how to calculate the required size for an air purifier, let’s provide a sizing guide for different room sizes.